Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Samples/LocalServer/LocalServerGenerateElevationProfile/readme.md

 ## How to use the sample

 The sample loads at the full extent of the raster dataset.
 Click the "Draw Polyline" button and sketch a polyline along where you'd like the elevation profile to be calculated (the polyline can be any shape).
-Right-click to save the sketch and draw the polyline.
+Click the "Save" button to save the sketch and draw the polyline.
 Click "Generate Elevation Profile" to interpolate the sketched polyline onto the raster surface in 3D.
 Once ready, the view will automatically zoom onto the newly drawn elevation profile.
 Click "Clear Results" to reset the sample.

 ## How it works